On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Experiments: Details and Additional Results

-For kickstarting, we evaluate on three humanoid tasks (stand, walk, and run) and two manipulator tasks (insert ball and insert peg) from the DeepMind Control Suite.
-There are two main differences between kickstarting and offline RL: 1) in kickstarting the policy is able to interact with the environment, whereas in offline RL it cannot, and 2) in kickstarting the behavioral prior is in the form of a teacher policy that we can query to obtain $\pi_b(a|s)$, whereas in offline RL the behavior prior is in the form of a dataset of transitions.
+For finetuning, we evaluate on three humanoid tasks (stand, walk, and run) and two manipulator tasks (insert ball and insert peg) from the DeepMind Control Suite.
+There are two main differences between finetuning and offline RL: 1) in finetuning the policy is able to interact with the environment, whereas in offline RL it cannot, and 2) in finetuning the behavioral prior may be in the form of a teacher policy that we can query to obtain $\pi_b(a|s)$, whereas in offline RL the behavior prior is in the form of a dataset of transitions.

-For the humanoid tasks, we trained a policy for humanoid stand with standard deep RL (using MPO~\cite{Abdolmaleki_2018}) and stopped it midway through training, when it reached an average task reward of about $400$.
-We then used this teacher policy for kickstarting in all three humanoid tasks.
+For the humanoid tasks, we trained a policy for humanoid stand with standard deep RL (using MPO~\citep{Abdolmaleki_2018}) and stopped it midway through training, when it reached an average task reward of about $400$.
+We then used this teacher policy for finetuning in all three humanoid tasks.
 However, for the manipulator tasks, training a policy from scratch is highly sample-inefficient, as can be see by the learning curves for learning from scratch (i.e., $\alpha = 0$) in \figureref{fig:kickstart_parametric_appendix}.
-So for manipulator insert ball and insert peg, we took the best policy trained using DiME in our offline RL experiments, and used that as the teacher policy for kickstarting in that task.
+So for manipulator insert ball and insert peg, we took the best policy trained using DiME in our offline RL experiments, and used that as the teacher policy for finetuning in that task.

 \figureref{fig:kickstart_parametric_appendix} shows learning curves for all five tasks.
 When the tradeoff is learned (in orange), DiME and linear scalarization perform on-par.
 However, when the tradeoff is fixed, for linear scalarization it is more difficult to pick an appropriate tradeoff, because the appropriate tradeoff depends on the relative scales of the rewards.
 In fact, for the humanoid tasks, none of the fixed (non-zero) tradeoffs for LS perform better than learning from scratch.